COVID-19 Vaccine Policy FAQ

 If I am enrolled in a fully online program but want to participate in student activities, athletics, academic clubs/organizations, and other on-campus activities, will I need to show proof of vaccination?

 Any student who plans to be on Caldwell’s campus in any physical capacity must meet the vaccine and booster requirement.

 Does it matter what vaccine I receive?

-Will I be able to register for Fall ’21 courses before completing the vaccination process?
+Will I be able to register for courses before completing the vaccination process?